tnichols217/notes/APArt/Sustained Investigation.md

 My SI displays the development of my opinions and feelings on instruments by contrasting the differences between my view and impression on instruments as a kid [1-7] - being intimidated [1-2], disgusted [3], belittled [4-5], and disoriented [6-7] - to now looking back and instead feeling peaceful [8-9], nostalgic [10-11], enjoyment [12-13], and playful [14-15].
 I researched today's children's perspectives on instruments [6-7] to more accurately convey a child's mind and sources of nostalgia in order to associate guitars [10-11] with childhood memories.

-My SI displays the development of my opinions and feelings on instruments by contrasting the changes between my views and impressions on instruments as a kid [1-7] - being intimidated through
+My SI displays the development of my opinions and feelings on instruments by contrasting the changes between my views and impressions on instruments as a kid [1-7] - being intimidated through the display of over-complexity,